Постер к "The Bondsman"

 In movie

-Scene where The scene where the exterior of Landry's Methodist Church is featured, a pivotal institution in the fictional town overseen by Pastor Ron.
+Scene where the exterior of Landry's Methodist Church is featured, a pivotal institution in the fictional town overseen by Pastor Ron.
 This church serves as a community anchor and often a site for significant character interactions or plot developments, grounding the supernatural elements within a familiar small-town setting.
 The shots establish its traditional architectural presence in the community.

 Real